compmem/smile/docs/accessing_data.rst

 data for each of those fields.

-The kind of state that writes multiple lines out to its associated *.slog* file is the *Log* state.
+The kind of state that writes multiple lines out to its associated *.slog* file is the :py:class:`~smile.state.Log` state.
 Wherever you put it into your experiment, it will log the values of all of the keywords/argument pairs you pass into it.
 It your *Log* exists within a loop, it will write out the values of the keyword/argument pairs during each iteration of the loop during experimental runtime.
 In this